-Sidewalks will be closed near intersections for pedestrian safety.
+Sidewalks will be restricted near intersections for pedestrian safety.
 Pedestrian detours will be clearly marked.

-Traffic will merge into one lane on Madison and Marion streets around work zones.
+Traffic on Marion Street and Madison Street will be merged into one lane around work zones.

-One southbound lane will be open with some intermittent restrictions to safely accommodate work.
+One southbound lane on Western Avenue will be open with some intermittent restrictions to safely accommodate work.
 Uniformed police officers will be on-site during work hours to help direct traffic and pedestrians.

 Business and pedestrian access will be maintained at all times.